 Recreational transportation activities offshore consist of game and sport fishing, charter boat fishing, sport diving, dolphin and whale watching, sailing, and power cruising.
-Approximately, 11.8 million recreational vessels were registered in the United States in 2014; 95 percent are under 26 feet (ft.) and 42 percent are under 16 ft. in length, suggesting that most of these vessels are unlikely to travel far from shore for extended periods of time.
-The six coastal states from Delaware to Florida maintained 2.3 million registered boats in 2014 (U.S. Coast Guard, 2015).
+Approximately, 11.8 million recreational vessels were registered in the United States in 2016; over 90 percent are under 26 ft. and 42 percent are under 16 ft. in length, suggesting that most of these vessels are unlikely to travel far from shore for extended periods of time.
+The five coastal states from Virginia to Florida maintained 2.3 million registered recreational vessels in 2016, approximately 20 percent of all recreational vessels registered in the United States (U.S. Coast Guard, 2017).